ing-bank/baker/core/baker-test/README.md

 ## EventsFlow

-`EventsFlow` is made to simplify the work with events within baker while testing. `EventsFlow` is immutable.
+`EventsFlow` is made to simplify the work with the baker events while testing. `EventsFlow` is immutable.

 ### Create EventsFlow

-You can create events flows from classes:
+It is possible to create a new events flow from events classes:

 **java:**